 What is the DAI doing to ensure the safety of staff and guests?

-Staff are temperature checked and required to wear face coverings (mask) at all times in the building.
+Staff are required to wear face coverings (mask) at all times inside the building.
 On-site staff will practice physical distancing according to CDC guidelines.
 Restrooms, elevators, doors, knobs, rails, handles and other high-touch surfaces are being disinfected multiple times daily.
-The museum is open under the restrictions for physical distancing, and all guests are required to wear face coverings (mask) at all times while in the museum.
+The museum is open under the restrictions for physical distancing, and all guests are currently required to wear face coverings (mask) at all times while in the museum.

-The DAI monitors visitor flow to ensure it does not exceed 50% of capacity.
-Should the museum meet this capacity, visitors will be asked to wait in a socially distanced line outside the museum’s main entrance and granted admission to enter as quickly as possible while observing proper physical distancing protocols.
+The DAI monitors visitor flow and capacity to help maintain physical distancing.
+Should it be required, visitors will be asked to wait in a socially distanced line outside the museum’s main entrance and granted admission to enter as quickly as possible while observing proper physical distancing protocols.

-The museum has removed interactive gallery elements and made maps and guides available online, accessible to visitors’ personal devices.
-Interactive spaces will be closed until further notice, including The Lange Family Experiencenter.
+The museum has made maps and guides available online, accessible to visitors’ personal devices.

 What new cleaning procedures have you implemented due to COVID-19?